catalyst-cooperative/pudl/docs/dev/nightly_data_builds.rst

 Google Compute Engine
 ---------------------

 The PUDL image is deployed on a `Container Optimized GCE
 <https://cloud.google.com/container-optimized-os/docs/concepts/features-and-benefits>`__
 instance, a type of virtual machine (VM) built to run containers.
-The ``pudl-deployment-dev`` and ``pudl-deployment-tag`` instances in the ``catalyst-cooperative-pudl`` GCP project handle deployments from the ``dev`` branch and tags, respectively.
+The ``pudl-deployment-dev`` and ``pudl-deployment-tag`` instances in the ``catalyst-cooperative-pudl`` GCP project handle deployments from the ``main`` branch and tags, respectively.
 There are two VMs so a scheduled and a tag build can run at the same time.

 .. note::